 But today HR must deal with creating the enterprise of the future, which is a digital one where employees are sharing ideas and data transparently through the means of various digital systems and devices.

-The realization of this goal requires HR to replace legacy systems with new tools that enable greater mobility and flexibility and which allow both HR, other managerial departments and employees to use mobile solutions that save time and eliminate the need to visit a certain office to get information or to make a specific request.
+The realisation of this goal requires HR to replace legacy systems with new tools that enable greater mobility and flexibility and which allow both HR, other managerial departments and employees to use mobile solutions that save time and eliminate the need to visit a certain office to get information or to make a specific request.

-Enterprise mobility is no longer a novelty and plenty of tools and platforms exist that can help you implement mobile HR practices both within the HR team and the entire organization.
+Enterprise mobility is no longer a novelty and plenty of tools and platforms exist that can help you implement mobile HR practices both within the HR team and the entire organisation.
 Nonetheless, a working mobile strategy should examine as many vendor solutions as possible and explore all innovative practices in order to implement the most suitable ones.

-Also, proactively collect new and innovative ideas inside your organization while looking at what your competitors do.
+Also, proactively collect new and innovative ideas inside your organisation while looking at what your competitors do.
 New mobile solutions and apps are released daily, so keep an eye on emerging tech that can help you build a really mobile enterprise.

 Shifting to working mobile practices in your digital HR workplace is not a standalone process.
 The move should be integral part of an all-encompassing and long-term corporate strategy that takes into account your business needs and objectives.
 Selecting the right software tools, cloud platforms and mobile devices is of utmost importance, as you need to streamline operations and not make them more sophisticated.